 Transfer care to tertiary center for delivery with more extensive neonatal services

-Preimplantation genetic diagnosis is used to identify genetic defects in embryos created through in vitro fertilization before they are implanted.
-It may be done if a couple has or has a high risk of certain mendelian disorders or chromosomal abnormalities.
+Preimplantation genetic testing Preimplantation Genetic Testing (PGT) All procedures used to diagnose genetic disorders, except ultrasonography, are invasive and involve slight fetal risk.
+If testing detects a serious abnormality, the pregnancy can be terminated... read more (PGT) is used to identify genetic defects in embryos created through in vitro fertilization before they are implanted.
+It may be done if a couple has a high risk of certain mendelian disorders or chromosomal abnormalities.

 Some risk of genetic abnormality exists in all pregnancies.
 Among live births, incidence is

 0.5% for numeric or structural chromosomal disorders

 1% for multiple-gene (polygenic) disorders